 Clozapine can cause a reduction in the number of white blood cells in patients and regular blood sampling is required to identify this.
-An alert system which gives guidance on whether therapy should be continued or ceased according to the patient's blood result is provided on page 3.
+An alert system (green, amber, red), which gives guidance on whether therapy should be continued or ceased according to the patient's blood results, is provided on page 3 (see Figure 16).